 No electricity needed.
 Just head to the back yard.
 All you have to do is add ice and rock salt in one end of the ball and ice cream mix in the other end.
 There are lots of different models to choose from so just follow the manufacturers’ directions.

 However, as fun as it looks, be warned, ice cream balls are very heavy and hard.
 In all honesty, a bit challenging for the kids to kick around.
 We sure have given it a try, once… See below…

-In the bag, the old fashioned way
+In a bag, the old fashioned way…

 - Your favorite ice cream mix

 - 2 cups ice

 - 1/4 cup rock salt, also known as ice cream salt

 - A 1-quart very sturdy plastic ziplock bag

 - A 1-gallon very sturdy plastic ziplock bag